Zephkek/InstaFlate/README.md

 3. **Isolated Execution Environment**: Process drawable inflation in sandboxed threads with strict memory limits.
 4. **Heap Protection**: Implement **memory allocation caps** to prevent excessive memory consumption when handling missing resources.

+## Update: Bug has been reported to meta and it's been fixed, in the latest update of instagram Meta removed E2EE group chats.